© 2020 Baptist Health. All Rights Reserved.

 Keep an emergency supplies kit

-Before any disaster occurs, the American College of Endocrinology recommends people with diabetes pack an emergency supplies kit.
+Before any disaster occurs, the American Association of Clinical Endocrinology recommends people with diabetes pack an emergency supplies kit.
 It should include the following items:

 - A list of your medical conditions and surgery history.